Pix4D/cogito/CONTRIBUTING.md

 # Integration tests

-there are two types of integration tests:
+There are two types of integration tests:

 * tests against GitHub
 * tests the Docker image as resource inside Concourse